 If the inmate you are looking for might be at another jail you should check the other Arkansas county jails in our Arkansas County Jail Guide: Arkansas County Jails Listing

 A mugshot, also called a jail booking picture, is a photograph that the police take when you are booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your full name and jail booking number will be in the pictures, and they will be on file.

 Mugshots of Baxter County Jail inmates can be found online, or you can go in person to the Baxter County Jail.
 When you search for mugshots on the website you will have to input the inmate’s name, and a booking date, if you know it.